almondheil/csc105-python-tutorial/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ray's Python Tutorial!
+Welcome to Almond's Python Tutorial!
 =================================

-:Author: Ray Heil <heilray@grinnell.edu>
+:Author: Almond Heil <heilalmond@grinnell.edu>
 :Published Date: |today|

 .. toctree::